 All authority and power belong to God alone.
 He fears no challengers or usurpers.

-He who is the blessed and only Potentate, the King of kings and Lord of lords, who alone has immortality, dwelling in unapproachable light, whom no man has seen or can see, to whom be honor and everlasting power.
+He who is the blessed and only Sovereign, the King of kings and Lord of lords, who alone has immortality, who dwells in unapproachable light, whom no one has ever seen or can see.
+To him be honor and eternal dominion.
 Amen.
 (1 Timothy 6:15–16)

-Because God is the supreme authority, we must obey Him.
-Jesus told His followers, “if you love Me, keep My commandments” (John 14:15).
-He also directed us to “make disciples . . . teaching them to observe all things that I have commanded you” (Matthew 28:19–20).
-We must also stand before Him in judgment when we disobey.
-He is the lawgiver and judge and “there is no creature hidden from His sight, but all things are naked and open to the eyes of Him to whom we must give account” (Hebrews 4:13).
+Because God is the supreme authority, we must obey him.
+Jesus told his followers, “if you love me, you will keep my commandments” (John 14:15).
+He also directed us to “make disciples . . . teaching them to observe all that I have commanded you” (Matthew 28:19–20).
+We must also stand before him in judgment when we disobey.
+He is the lawgiver and judge and there is “no creature is hidden from his sight, but all are naked and exposed to the eyes of him to whom we must give account” (Hebrews 4:13).
 God righteously judges and all men are worthy of eternal punishment and separation from God (Revelation 20:11–15).

 God Is Eternal and He Wants You to Live with Him Forever.

-God, who made the world and everything in it, since He is Lord of heaven and earth, does not dwell in temples made with hands.
-Nor is He worshiped with men’s hands, as though He needed anything, since He gives to all life, breath, and all things.
+The God who made the world and everything in it, being Lord of heaven and earth, does not live in temples made by man, nor is he served by human hands, as though he needed anything, since he himself gives to all mankind life and breath and everything.
 (Acts 17:24–25)

-The living God created Adam and Eve to live with Him and not die.
+The living God created Adam and Eve to live with him and not die.
 But suffering and death came into the world because of Adam’s disobedience to God’s command (Romans 5:12–21; 1 Corinthians 15:21–22).
-God commanded and warned Adam, “Of every tree of the garden you may freely eat; but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die” (Genesis 2:16–17).
+God commanded and warned Adam, “You may surely eat of every tree of the garden, but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die” (Genesis 2:16–17).
 When our first parents ate the fruit, they were separated from God (Isaiah 59:2); became conscious of their own sin; and their physical bodies became subject to illness, infirmity, and ultimately death.
 Because God is eternal, the punishment for sin is also eternal (Daniel 12:2; Matthew 25:46).

 Hope and Help for Sinners